 Camera zoom works by enlarging the center portion of the image, or in other words, by making its field-of-view narrower.
-Zooming in on the setting sun will not reveal more of the sun, and will only enlarge the size of the sun in the resulting image.
+Zooming in on the setting sun will not reveal more of the sun and will only enlarge the size of the sun in the resulting image.

-Flat-Earthers are claiming that zooming in on a setting sun will reveal the entire sun, and somehow lift it out of the water.
-They are wrong.
-They simply used the incorrect exposure settings.
-In reality, zooming on the setting sun will never reveal the sun that is already obstructed by Earth’s curvature.
+Flat-Earthers claim that zooming in on a setting sun will reveal the full sun and somehow lift it out of the water.
+In reality, they used incorrect exposure settings, making the sun still above the horizon appear already half-obscured by Earth’s curvature.

-On the other hand, when fully zoomed-out, the sun appears very small and occupies far less of the frame.
+On the other hand, the sun appears very small when fully zoomed out and occupies far less of the frame.
 The picture is dominated by dark objects, like the evening sky and the ocean.
-The autoexposure system now thinks the photographer wants to take a picture of the entire landscape and compensates that by raising the exposure.
-As a result, the sky and the ocean appear in the correct exposure, but at the expense of the sun, which now looks too bright, or overexposed.
+The autoexposure system now thinks the photographer wants to take a picture of the entire landscape and compensate by raising the exposure.
+The sky and ocean appear correctly exposed at the expense of the sun, which now looks too bright.
 Not only that, the glare around the sun will appear too bright as well, and it can be impossible to distinguish the sun from its glare.
-Flat-Earthers think the glare is part of the sun, and incorrectly assume the sun is larger than it is.
+Flat-Earthers think the glare is part of the sun and incorrectly assume the sun is larger than it is.